STORYTELLIN’ PART: 3

 Storytellin’ in miniature worlds

 That spot on the sidewalk, when the rains came, would channel water through it as intended.
 At different times of the year, that little area reminded me of a miniature scene—a diorama complete with moss that looked like a field of grass, a flowing mini river, and a bridge.
-It was the perfect set piece for the G.I.
-Joes, whose adventures usually took place in exotic locations.
+I imagined it as the perfect set piece for the G.I.
+Joes, whose cartoon adventures usually took place in exotic locations.
 I often thought about bringing my toys out and setting them up there, but never had the chance to.

 I rarely wandered around the neighborhood aimlessly; I was always coming or going somewhere.
 But every time I walked over that patch of sidewalk, I glanced down at the mini-world and let my imagination wander for a moment.
-I was starting to feel something within me—a quiet voice whispering that it was time to put the toys away.
-But the kid in me usually won out.
+I was starting to feel something within me—a quiet voice whispering that it was time to put the toys away soon.

-One Saturday afternoon, everything aligned perfectly.
+One Saturday afternoon during summer vacation, weeks after my eleventh birthday, everything aligned perfectly.
 I grabbed a handful of my toys on my way out the door.
 This street had almost no foot traffic, and the occasional car rolled by slowly, so the entire area felt completely mine.
-I sat by the little bridge and carefully placed my toys in strategic positions.
+I sat by the little bridge, self Conscious a bit, “I’m too old for this,” I thought.
+But the kid in me won out, if it wasn’t now, it would never happen.
+So I carefully placed my toys in strategic positions all over that little rambo-style world.
 I wooshed, ka-kroomed, and cha-poomed as I mimicked the sounds of warfare.
 The sun warmed my shoulders, the breeze was flowing just right—it was one of those perfectly bright, sunshiny southern california summer days.

 And then came the time to put the toys away.
 I brought them back home, washed them in the sink, and placed them back in their box.
 I didn’t know it fully then, but closing the lid wasn’t just the end of a play session—it was one of the last times I remember feeling completely like a child: carefree, unburdened, and lost in the moment.